lugia19/Echo-XI/README.md

-# Speech to text to speech using various speech recognition providers
+# Speech to text to speech using various services

 ## Info